tanerochris/ping-react/_site/index.md

 #### Step 3: Integrate Flutterwave
 For a transaction to take place with Flutterwave three steps must be completed.
-1. Make a payment request
+1. Make a payment request.
-2. Initiate payment
+2. Initiate payment.
-3. Complete payment
+3. Complete payment.
-4. Verify transaction
+4. Verify transaction.
 We need to first download the ```flutterwave-node-v3``` package.
 We can now move to the next stage.

 ```markdown
     yarn add flutterwave-node-v3
 ```
-We are not yet there, lets setup keys that will enable us connect to the flutterwave platform and make payments.
+We are not yet there, lets setup keys that will enable us connect to the Flutterwave platform and make payments.
 In your [Flutterwave dashboard](https://dashboard.flutterwave.com/dashboard/settings/apis) _settings > api_ your will see all keys required to connect and interact with the Flutterwave payment platform.
 Open the _app.properties_ and add the following properties, replace placeholders with corresponding key values.

 ```markdown